Looking for a new wood floors? This 20-page guide can help you explore flooring styles and options as you narrow down your favorite floors.

 Flooring 101: Pine, Hardwood or Reclaimed

-So you are getting ready to pick out a flooring style for your home.
+Are you getting ready to pick out a flooring style for your home?

-The first step in the process is choosing what wood style you want to use – Pine flooring, domestic Hardwood flooring or Reclaimed flooring.
-The best way to do this is to consider the pro's, con's, and aesthetics of each wood style and how they relate to your personal preferences and lifestyle.
+The first step in the process is choosing what wood style you want to use — pine flooring, domestic hardwood flooring (including distressed) or reclaimed flooring.
+The best way to do this is to consider the pros, cons, and aesthetics of each wood style and how they relate to your personal preferences and lifestyle.

-Wide pine flooring is available in two styles Eastern White Pine flooring and Heart Pine Flooring.
-Eastern White Pine flooring is the best choice if you want an authentic look, in the widest planks available.
-This floor can be graded for more or less knots which will help you create a more casual look like the Artisan’s Boutique Showroom in Nantucket), or a modern look (like the New Hampshire log home), both of which are shown below.
+Wide pine flooring is available in two styles: Eastern White Pine flooring and Heart Pine flooring.
+Eastern White Pine flooring is the best choice if you want an authentic look in the widest planks available.
+This floor can be graded for more or fewer knots, which will help you create a more casual appearance (like the Artisan’s Boutique Showroom in Nantucket), or a modern look (like the New Hampshire log home), both of which are shown below.

-Heart Pine flooring is another authentic choice, originating from the Southeast, where over 200 species of “heart pine” grows today.
-The best species for flooring is Long Leaf Heart Pine flooring, due to the fact that it is more stable and more durable compared to other heart pine flooring species.
+Heart Pine flooring is another authentic choice.
+It originates in the Southeast, where over 200 species of Heart Pine grow.
+The best species for flooring is Long Leaf Heart Pine, due to the fact that it is more stable and durable compared to other Heart Pine species.

-One of the benefits of hardwood flooring is that there are so many options to choose from, whether you want a dark wood floor, or if you want a more rustic floor or modern looking floor – you can have it all!
+One of the benefits of hardwood flooring is that there are so many options to choose from.
+Choose from a dark wood floor, a more rustic floor or modern-looking floor… You can have it all!

-Some flooring like Hickory and Birch will have more color variation from board to board.
-You can minimize this with custom grading, or in the case of Hickory you can easily stain it to create any look!
-That is why Hickory flooring is one of the most popular flooring options today.
+Some hardwood floors, like Hickory and Birch, will have more color variation from board to board.
+You can minimize this with custom grading, or in the case of Hickory, you can easily stain it to create any look!
+That is why Hickory is one of the most popular flooring options available.

 If you are looking for durability, all hardwood flooring styles are relatively the same in terms of long term durability.
 If you look at it purely from a JANKA scale perspective (which we don’t recommend) Hickory and White Oak are at the top.

-One of the benefits of Hardwood flooring is that most species can be crafted in solid or engineered construction.
-So those clients needing either option hardwood flooring is a great choice.
+Another benefit of hardwood flooring is that most species can be crafted in solid or engineered construction.
+For those clients needing either option, hardwood flooring is a great choice.

-Reclaimed flooring, like hardwood flooring is available in a variety of species.
-Reclaimed flooring, unlike pine and hardwood flooring, and is normally not available in different grades.
-The one exception to this is Reclaimed Long Leaf Heart Pine flooring.
-So one of the biggest things to understand about your new reclaimed floor is that it will have “character”.
+Reclaimed flooring, like hardwood flooring, is available in a variety of species.
+Unlike pine and hardwood flooring, reclaimed flooring is normally not available in different grades.
+The one exception to this is reclaimed Long Leaf Heart Pine flooring.

-When we craft a reclaimed floor we are salvaging from material that is hundreds of years old!
-It has been weathering storms on the outside of a barn in Ontario; it has been worked on for 150 years in an industrial factory in Boston; it was ressawn from 2″ thick floor boards in an Ohio cattle barn.
-This means that your floor will have nail holes, knots, cracks, splits in the boards, original saw marks, and color variation – just to name a few remnants from its past life.
+When we craft a reclaimed floor we are salvaging material that is hundreds of years old!
+It has been weathering storms on the outside of a barn in Ontario; it has been worked on for 150 years in an industrial factory in Boston; it has been re-sawn from the 2″ thick floorboards of an Ohio cattle barn.
+This means that your floor will have nail holes, knots, cracks, splits in the boards, original saw marks, and color variations — just to name a few remnants from its past life.

-If you love the idea of character, and the unpredictability that comes with it, then reclaimed flooring is a gorgeous option, and the Carlisle SlowCraft™ process will make sure the boards you receive will be suitable for flooring.
+If you love the idea of character and the unpredictability that comes with it, then reclaimed flooring is a gorgeous option and Carlisle’s manufacturing process will make sure the boards you receive will be both aesthetic and suitable.

-Reclaimed flooring, unlike hardwood flooring, is not available as an engineered wood.
-This is due to the fact that in order to make an engineered floor you need to cut the floor boards to about 3/16″ thick.
-And with 200 year old antique wood the material can literally fall apart when it is milled that thin.
-In order to create an authentic wide plank floor with long lengths and antique character, only use reclaimed solid wood flooring.
+Like our softwood floors, reclaimed wood is not available as engineered flooring.
+This is due to the fact that in order to make an engineered floor you need to cut the floorboards to about 3/16″ thick.
+200-year-old antique wood (much of which is hardwood) can literally fall apart when it is milled that thin.
+In order to create an authentic wide plank floor with long lengths and antique character, use only reclaimed solid wood.